floybix/floybix.github.io/_drafts/attempting-nab.md

 ## Headline result

-I have not produced a better score than the original Numenta model.
-Rather, my main result was to show that that score can be approximately equalled with a much simpler model.
+I have not produced a much better score than the original Numenta model.
+Rather, my main result was to show that that score can be equalled with a much simpler model.
 That tells us something useful about the contribution of different aspects of the HTM models.
 I'll discuss some below.

 The headline result comes from Comportex with mostly the same parameters as the Numenta model, but with the following differences:

 * first-order transition memory (1 cell per column, down from 32);
-* a potential receptive field diameter of 20% (down from 100%);
+* a potential receptive field sample of 16% (down from 80%);
 * only 16 segments per cell (down from 128);
 * sampled linear encoders;
 * timestamp given as distal input (not feedforward proximal input);